Teebusch/labjs-audio-demo/README.md

 In the `process` folder there is a simple R script that will extract the audio data from the csv.

+## Known Issues

+- Works in Chrome but not in Firefox 😕

 ## Gotcha's

 - The Base64 string cannot be directly decoded as Base64 without first removing the Data-URL declaration preceding the Base64-encoded data.
 That is, remove the following part from the string: `data:audio/ogg; codecs=opus;base64,`.